colinhuckstep/homelab/README.md

 Adguard Home sync is installed as an LXC on node1 to sync the config to the other 3 LXCs.

 ## Omada Controller
 Omada controller is used for my Switches and WAPs.
-This urns on node 3.
-There is a bind mount for the automatic omada backups.
-Backups are encrypted.
+This runs on node2.
+It runs as a docker container in an LXC.
+I mainly did this because [Matt Bentley](https://github.com/mbentley/docker-omada-controller/) does a stellar job of maintaining a container for the software controller and TPLink does a garbage job of keeping up with updates to MongoDB.
+It's pretty trivial to stand up Docker and the container.

 ## Rclone
 Rclone is configured to copy encrypted backups from various container volumes and pfsense to GoogleDrive.
 This uses a GoogleDrive API service account to copy to GoogleDrive and SFTP connection to pull the files from pfsense.